hienKtran/Hello-World/README.md

   + *"Hi World"*

 ## Description
-I am creating a useful README.md file in my "Hello Word" repository so users can quickly and easily understance the details of my respository.
-I am to create customized section headings and use **AT LEAST 4 different syntax options**.
+1. Create a useful README.md file in your repository so users can quickly and easily understand the details of your repository.
+2. To create an attractive README.md file, you will want to use the Markdown syntax.
+3. Edit the Hello-World README.md file and create customized section headings and use **AT LEAST 4 different syntax options** (for example, bold, bullet points, headings, links, etc).

+## How to Run Program
 Progress so far:
 - [x] STEP 1: Create a GitHub account
 - [x] STEP 2: GitHub Skills La